stavsap/ComfyUI-React-SDK/README.md

 This project is for building React application as an overlay upon ComfyUI.

-Providing and ability to provide desired UI with ComfyUI API and workflows.
+Providing an ability to run custom UI levraging ComfyUI API and workflows.

 Inspired by: https://github.com/cubiq/Comfy_Dungeon